-- a) A permit shall be required for all repairs to existing building sewers. - b) Repair work shall not commence until a permit has been issued by the Authority except in the case of an emergency where delays in performing the repairs may result in a sewer overflow, property damage or public health issue. - c) In the case of an emergency, the Authority shall be notified immediately by the drainlayer of the commencement of work.
-Application for a repair permit shall be made as soon as practical but not later than forty-eight (48) hours from the time of notice of the emergency repair.
+- a) A permit must be obtained for all repairs to existing building sewers. - b) Repair work must not commence until a permit has been issued by the Authority except in the case of an emergency where delays in performing the repairs may result in a severe sewer overflow or imminent danger to the public health, safety or welfare. - c) In the case of an emergency, the Authority must be notified immediately by the drainlayer of the commencement of work.
+Application for a repair permit must be made as soon as practical but not later than forty-eight (48) hours from the time of notice of the emergency repair.